 As we develop AGI systems, it's crucial that we prioritize the ethical considerations around human intrinsic value.
 This means designing systems that are transparent, accountable, and inclusive.
 We must also involve a diverse group of stakeholders in the development process, to ensure that a wide range of perspectives and beliefs are represented.
 Ultimately, the goal should be to create AI systems that are aligned with our values and priorities as a society, and that respect the inherent worth and dignity of every human being.

 In conclusion, the concept of human intrinsic value is a complex and multifaceted one, shaped by a variety of religious, cultural, and philosophical perspectives.
-As we develop advanced AI systems, it's crucial that we take these perspectives into account and strive to create systems that respect and value the inherent worth and dignity of every person.
+As we develop advanced AI systems, we must take these perspectives into account and strive to create systems that respect and value the inherent worth and dignity of every person.